 The Group’s ability to manage risks and effectively maintain capital is crucial to its profitability.
 Various types of risks arise in the operations.
 The following main categories of risk have been identified and can be actualised in different ways for each company.

 - Credit risks (including those attributable to the credit portfolio, liquidity and investment portfolio, credit-related concentration risks and counterparty risks)

 - Market risks (interest rate risk, currency risk and other exchange risks)

-- liquidity risks
+- Liquidity risks

-- other business risks (including strategic risks, business risks, cyclical risks and reputational risks)
+- Other business risks (including strategic risks, business risks, cyclical risks and reputational risks)

-- insurance risks (only relevant to Solid).
+- Insurance risks (only relevant to the insurance operations).

-Risk propensity indicates the level of risk that the Group can accept in order to achieve its strategies.
-The established limits are well-defined boundaries regulating the desired risk exposure as laid down in the Group’s policy documents.
-These limits are applicable, for example, in defining levels within the various risk categories.
+Risk propensity indicates the level of risk that the Group can accept in order to achieve its strategic objectives.
+These risk limits are well-defined boundaries that regulate the desired risk exposure and are applicable, for example, in defining levels within the various risk categories.

-The second line of defence comprises the control function in each Group company, Compliance and Risk Control, and the Actuarial function in the insurance operations, which independently and autonomously controls the Group’s operations and reports regularly to the respective CEO, board and certain board committees, both in writing and verbally.
+The second line of defence comprises the control function in each Group company, Compliance and Risk Control, which independently and autonomously controls the Group’s operations and reports regularly, both in writing and verbally, to the respective CEO, board and certain board committees.

 The third line of defence is an independent internal audit function.
 This function regularly examines the Group’s operations, including activities in the first and second lines of defence, to evaluate that these lines of defence are adequately managed from a risk perspective.
 The internal audit function reports regularly to the Board, both in writing and verbally.